formkit/docs-content/essentials/schema.md

 ## Expressions

 Schemas also support logic in the form of boolean logic, comparison, and arithmetic expressions.
-These expressions can be used anywhere a data reference can be used (`attrs`, `props`, conditionals, and `children`).
+These expressions can be used anywhere a data reference can be used (`attrs`, `props`, conditionals, and `children`):

 <example
   name="Schema - expressions"